MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_offload_parameters.md

 </dl>
 </td>
 <td width="60%">
-The IPsec offload AH and ESP features areenabled for transmit and receive.
+The IPsec offload AH and ESP features are enabled for transmit and receive.

 </td>
 </tr>